Kyle Higashioka Player Props: Yankees vs. White Sox

 Kyle Higashioka Player Prop Bets: Yankees vs. White Sox - June 8

-Kyle Higashioka -- with a slugging percentage of .294 in his past 10 games (including no home runs) -- will be in action for the New York Yankees against the Chicago White Sox, with Mike Clevinger on the mound, on June 8 at 7:05 PM ET.
+Kyle Higashioka -- with a slugging percentage of .294 in his past 10 games (including zero home runs) -- will be in action for the New York Yankees against the Chicago White Sox, with Lance Lynn on the hill, on June 8 at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Dodgers.
+In his last game he had a hitless showing (0-for-4 with an RBI) against the Dodgers.

 Kyle Higashioka Game Info & Props vs. the White Sox